ktustanowski/DynamicHomeScreen-PoC/README.md

     var settingsSelected: (()->())? { get set }
 }
 ```
-Layouts and visuals may change radically between View Controllers but they always know what actions mean what.
-Then in View Controllers we call this closures when needed:
+Layouts and visuals may change radically between View Controllers but they always know what actions mean what and its their responsibility to call this closures when needed:

 ```swift
 override func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {